 How To Unleash Your Extra Income Potential With Respondent

 The number one question we get from new participants is “how can I get invited to participate in more projects.”
 In this article, we’ll discuss a few things you can do to make sure you get the most out of Respondent.

-Respondent is a leading market research platform that pairs top companies looking to improve their products and services with participants like you who want to share their insight and experience and get paid for it.
+Respondent is a leading research participant recruitment platform that pairs top companies looking to improve their products and services with participants like you who want to share their insight and experience and get paid for it.
 It’s common for participants to make up to $200 a week for participating in projects.

 Projects on Respondent cover many different areas, so no matter who you are you can find a researcher who wants to hear from you.
 Some researchers are recruiting for remote studies, while others are looking for in-person participants.
 There are also a variety of formats that projects might take including one-on-one interviews, focus groups, diary studies and unmoderated surveys.